MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ### Option 2: Save a copy of the flows outside of the solution

 If you save a copy of the flows from the solution, the connections are created automatically for you.
 The drawback of this method is that if you copy the flows from the solution, the copied flows don't get updated when you update the solution package to newer versions.
-You'll have to import the new solution and copy the flows again to upgrade it<!--Should this be "them"?--> to the latest version.
+You'll have to import the new solution and copy the flows again to upgrade them to the latest version.

 1. Go to the *Center of Excellence - Core Components* solution.